Carpet Or Wood Stairs. While the price of manufactured wood staircases varies greatly. Carpeting creates a softened curve on the nose of each stair.

 Should I carpet my stairs with the same carpet I use upstairs? — DESIGNED from carlaaston.com

+For example, hardwood stairs may cost anywhere from $13 to $25 per square foot to construct, whereas carpet can cost anywhere from $7 to $14 per square foot to set up.
+Carpeting creates a softened curve on the nose of each stair.
 Carpet materials such as olefin and polyester are slippery.
-For example, hardwood stairs may cost anywhere from $13 to $25 per square foot to construct, whereas carpet can cost anywhere from $7 to $14 per square foot to set up.
-Wood stairs are more aesthetically pleasing, durable, and have a much better return on investment.

 On The Other Hand, Manufactured Wood Stairs Can Be Significantly Less Expensive Than The Ones From Solid Wood.